KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 And yet all remain
 **open to the possibility**
-of the silent source —
+of the silence beyond origin —
 **Zenon**,
 that which lies beyond all becoming.